|Nutritional Guidelines (per serving)|

 Chop them into chunks, reserving the water to aid in dissolving the sugar.

-Blanche the peaches in boiling water and then place into a pot of cold water in order to remove the skins.
+Blanch the peaches in boiling water and then place them into a pot of cold water in order to remove the skins.

 Chop into large chunks.